Who Is Picabo Street?

-Olympic skier Picabo Street, named after a neighboring town, was born on April 3, 1971 in Triumph, Idaho.
+Olympic skier Picabo Street was born in 1971 in Idaho.
 She was a tomboy and enjoyed competitive sports.
 She joined the U.S. ski team at age 15.
 Her most notable win was the gold medal in the Super G event at the 1998 Winter Olympics.

 Born on April 3, 1971 in Triumph, Idaho, Picabo Street was known as simply "Baby Girl" for the first few years of her life, and later ended up with the name Picabo (pronounced "peek-a-boo"), the name of a nearby town, which comes from a Native American word that means "shining waters" or "silver creek."